leod/hooks/README.md

 We use `make` for simplicity:
 - `make run-release`: Run both `hooks_server` and `hooks_client` locally.
 Requires `tmux` to be installed.
-- `make run-server-release`: Start just the server.
+- `make run-server-release`: Start only the server.
-- `make run-client-release`: Start just the client, connecting to `localhost`.
+- `make run-client-release`: Start only the client, connecting to `localhost`.
 - `make fmt`: `cargo fmt` all crates.